Expert Insight: Navigating Crypto Gift Taxes in India

 Normally, when you sell a Capital Asset, you have to pay taxes on it.
 But the law says that gifts are not considered a sale.
 So, if you give someone a cryptocurrency or an NFT as a gift, you don’t have to pay taxes on it.

-Taxation of Employer-Given Gifts
+Taxation Of Employer-Given Gifts

 1. Taxable Benefit: Any taxable benefit given by an employer, such as gifts during festive seasons, will be considered taxable income for the recipient.